Know the symptoms and treatments for this chronic, progressive neurological disorder.

 - Cognitive changes.
 Increased confusion and difficulty concentrating are also common signs of Parkinson’s disease, and often, these symptoms progress and get worse over time.
 Many people with Parkinson’s develop dementia.

 - Impaired balance.
-Walking and maintaining normal posture can become increasingly difficult as the brain signalling that helps you move slows down.
+Walking and maintaining normal posture can become increasingly difficult as the brain signaling that helps you move slows down.

 - Speech and writing changes.
 Parkinson’s disease can literally rob some patients of their voice, by making it softer and smaller and by making it difficult to speak for longer periods of time.
 Similarly, people with Parkinson’s often experience an involuntary decrease in the size of their handwriting.
 This small, cramped handwriting is called micrographia and is a hallmark of early symptom of Parkinson’s.

 - Loss of automatic movements.
 Because everything slows down, automatic movements such as breathing can become more difficult over time.